nagi1995/tensorflow-yolov4-tflite/README.md

 YOLOv4, YOLOv4-tiny Implemented in Tensorflow 2.3.

-This repository is created for the channel [TheCodingBug](https://www.youtube.com/channel/UCcNgapXcZkyW10FIOohZ1uA?sub_confirmation=1).

 This repository shows how to convert YOLO v4, YOLOv3, YOLO tiny .weights to .pb, .tflite and trt format for tensorflow, tensorflow lite, tensorRT.